proycon/homepage/content/post/break_free_do_not_be_a_prisoner_of_your_software/index.md

 decentralisation/federation, for more awareness in the general public that their choices do matter and that participation in social networks is not as inconsequential as it may seem.

+And we must not be reduced to mere consumers, we are producers now too.
+We, all of us, even featured as Person of the Year on the cover of TIME magazine in 2006.
+The internet gives us the ability to share whatever we like.
+This is something we must cherish and use responsibly.
+Don't let your creativity and productivy be stiffled into the template of a big platform who ultimately reduces you to a consumer to be profited off.
+We must break free of imposed constraints and take back ownership into our own hands.

 So no, I won't use Facebook, I won't install WhatsApp so it is 'easier' for you to communicate with me, I won't disable my ad-blocker and be tracked, and I